PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Methodology

-Following this, factors $d_{m}$ with $loss_{d_{m}}$ values exceeding a pre-set threshold are retained in $a$ for updates in subsequent iterations.
-In the next iteration cycle, $a$ serves as a feedback to guide the generative model to focus on the expression of factor $d_{m}$ in the $(x_{i}, y_{i})$ to optimize the new $p_{ si}$ generation.
-This step corresponds to line $6$ in Algorithm~\ref{alg:differential_feedback_prompt_attention}.
-After $N$ iterations, the algorithm generates the optimal $a^*$ under the current category.
-Since the prompt mutation stage relates only to the category of the target prompt, we only need to use the dataset under this category to generate $a^*$, allowing for offline execution.
-The optimized $a^*$ is fed back to $G$ to generate $p_{s}$ with the same functionality as the target prompt $p_{t}$ under this category.
-The generation process of $p_{s}$ is expressed as follows:
+Considering the variability of LLM outputs, $y_{si}$ in each iteration may cause shifts in different linguistic factors, making the resulting $d_m$ unstable.
+To mitigate this, our method performs multiple optimization iterations and retains only high-confidence $d_m$ values.
+Specifically, factors $d_{m}$ with $loss_{d_{m}}$ values exceeding a pre-set threshold $\theta_{a}$ are retained in $a$ for updates in subsequent iterations.
+As a result, with each iteration, $a$ accumulates factors $d_{m}$ that significantly contribute to the output differences.
+In the next iteration cycle, $a$ serves as feedback to guide $G$ in focusing on the expression of factor $d_{m}$ in the $(x_{i}, y_{i})$ to optimize the new $p_{ si}$ generation (refer to line $8$).
+After $N$ iterations, the algorithm generates an approximately optimal $a^*$ for the current category.
+Since the prompt generation phase is specific to the category of the target prompt, only the dataset from this category is required to generate $a^*$, allowing for offline execution.